wing5wong/artisan-whs-static/source/_announcements/2020-04-21_important-update-moving-to-alert-level-3.md

 ·        Year 9 students must meet me at 9:00am every morning on the steps outside the Deans’ House.

-·        Year 10 students must meet another member of my Senior Leadership Team at 9:05am on the steps outside the Café.
+·        Year 10 students must meet another member of my Senior Leadership Team at 9:05am on the steps outside the Canteen.

 ·        Full health and safety processes as well as the current physical distancing rules will be of paramount importance.